链接

 Physiologically, this species demonstrates considerable plasticity, tolerating a broad spectrum of pH and water hardness levels, which underpins its 'easy' difficulty rating.
 Its moderate metabolism, oxygen consumption, and waste production rates result in a bioload factor of approximately 2.8.
 This quantitative value is useful for advanced aquarists when calculating stocking densities and required filtration capacity to maintain stable water chemistry and prevent the accumulation of nitrogenous wastes.
 Although primarily a freshwater species, its tolerance for salinity up to 0.5 ppt suggests a degree of euryhalinity, likely an adaptation to coastal river systems, though chronic exposure to saline conditions is not recommended.

 Behaviorally, B. semifasciolatus is an active, shoaling species whose social dynamics are critical to its welfare.
-The fin-nipping behavior ('triggeredbylongfins') is often a manifestation of redirected aggression or stress, particularly when housed in insufficient numbers or without adequate environmental complexity.
+The fin-nipping behavior ('triggered_by_long_fins') is often a manifestation of redirected aggression or stress, particularly when housed in insufficient numbers or without adequate environmental complexity.
 In sufficiently large conspecific groups, this energy is channeled into establishing a complex, non-aggressive social hierarchy.
 The species primarily occupies the middle and bottom water columns, consistent with its omnivorous foraging strategy, which includes feeding on detritus, small invertebrates, and plant matter.
-This herbivorous tendency ('planteater') is an important consideration for a planted vivarium.
+This herbivorous tendency ('plant_eater') is an important consideration for a planted vivarium.
 It is a non-guarding, egg-scattering spawner, a reproductive strategy common to many cyprinids that prioritizes fecundity over parental care.
 The IUCN has classified the wild population as 'Least Concern' (LC), and the prevalence of commercially aquacultured specimens effectively mitigates collection pressure on native stocks.